Modest Mussorgsky: Pictures at an Exhibition

 The Great Gate of Kiev

 The final movement of the cycle is another very famous and well-known movement.
 It is in Eb major and in a grand 4/4 common time meter.
 The design of this painting was the city gates at Kiev in an ancient Russian style.
 The movement opens with the grand main theme which reflects that of the main Promenade theme.
 There is also a secondary section that is very solemn which is based on a Russian Orthodox chant.
 This movement is in a broad rondo form.
-The ending to this movement is so incredibly strong and you can’t help but feel some goosebumps when you hear the orchestrated version!
 This movement is very grand and is the perfect way to end this fantastic cycle of music.